-Charlie Morrissey will be working between iC4C and Wainsgate Chapel with his partner and collaborator Rob Hopper, developing a channel between these two places/spaces explored as both real and imaginary locations.
+Charlie Morrissey will be working at iC4C for a week between Nov-Dec whilst his partner and collaborator Rob Hopper will be working from Wainsgate Chapel, developing a channel between these two places/spaces explored as both real and imaginary locations.

 Charlie will be bridging space through live and recorded interventions working with a camera, a computer and live-action words, working inside and out, wandering between streets and fields and finding ways to bring the two together.

 Charlie has an interest in how a space is transported from one place to another and how people and places can be viscerally experienced from afar.
-2020 has been a year in which Zoom and other online platforms constantly locate distant places in one virtual space suspended somewhere in between; everybody everywhere and somehow all in the same place.
+The last 18 months have been a time in which Zoom and other online platforms constantly locate distant places in one virtual space suspended somewhere in between; everybody everywhere and somehow all in the same place.

 Charlie and collaborators will be looking at how we can experience substance and liveness through online platforms and how other times and places and realities can find their way into live events.
 Charlie resisted offering online for the longest time because of his dedication to live encounters – to the physicality of being in the same space with other people.